JCSDA/jedi-docs/docs/inside/jedi-components/configuration/configuration.rst

 The first thing to note is that indentation matters.
 Items are organized into a hierarchy, with the top-level objects beginning in the leftmost column and subsidiary components of these objects indented accordingly.
 The number of spaces is not important; two is sufficient to define the scope of an item and its contents.

 The beginning of a YAML document can be indicated by three dashes :code:`---`, which may or may not be preceded by directives.
 Each line typically contains a key-value pair separated by a colon and a space.
 The key is generally a string and the value may be either a string or a number.
 This is used to assign values to variables.
-For example, the **window begin** object is set to a value of '2010-01-01T00:00:00Z' and the **geometry.nx** variable is set to a value of 40.
-Note that we have used a period to represent the hierarchy of items; **nx** is a component of **geometry**.
+For example, the **time window.begin** object is set to a value of '2010-01-01T00:00:00Z' and the **geometry.nx** variable is set to a value of 40.
+Note that we have used a period to represent the hierarchy of items; **begin** is a component of **time window**, and **nx** is a component of **geometry**.
 Note also that the values may be interpreted in different ways.
-For example, the **window begin** value is written as a string in the yaml file but it is interpreted as a :code:`util::DateTime` object when it is read into JEDI.
+For example, the **time window.begin** value is written as a string in the yaml file but it is interpreted as a :code:`util::DateTime` object when it is read into JEDI.

 Objects with multiple values (sequences in YAML) are indicated as indented lists with one item per line and each item delineated by a dash.
 For example, **observations[0].obs space.simulated variables** is equated to a list of items, namely ["air_temperature", "eastward_wind", "northward_wind"].